TimWu1256/info-display/README.md

 ```bash
 source /path/to/info_display.sh
 ```
-If you want to run it automatically when you open the terminal, add the above command to **~/.zshrc**
+If you want to run it automatically when you open the terminal, add the above command to the top of **~/.zshrc**